At Gumley every girl is unique.

 What is Pupil Premium?

-The Pupil Premium is additional funding given to the school to help raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+The Pupil Premium is additional funding given to the school to help raise the attainment of disadvantaged pupils in Years 7 to 11 and close the gap between them and their peers.

-To be able to access the Pupil Premium the child needs to be receiving free school meals (FSM) OR have received free school meals at any time in the past six years (this is called 'Ever 6') OR be a child of parents who are Service Personnel (in, or a veteran of, the UK Armed Forces) OR be a Looked After Child ((LAC) a child provided with care and accommodation by children's services).
+To be able to access the Pupil Premium the child needs to be receiving free school meals (FSM) OR have received free school meals at any time in the past six years (this is called 'Ever 6') OR be a child of parents who are Service Personnel (in, or a veteran of, the UK Armed Forces) OR be a Looked After Child ((LAC) a child provided with care and accommodation by children's services) OR be a child who has been adopted from care or has left care.

 What is FSM?